-- Principle of consistency: This principle ensures that consistent standards are followed in financial reporting.
+Principle of consistency: This principle ensures that consistent standards are followed in financial reporting from period to period.

-- Principle of permanent methods: Closely related to the previous principle is that of consistent procedures and practices being applied in accounting and financial reporting.
+Principle of permanent methods: Closely related to the previous principle is that of consistent procedures and practices being applied in accounting and financial reporting to allow comparison.

-- Principle of continuity: This principle states that all asset valuations in financial reporting are based on the assumption that the business or other entity will continue to be in operation going forward.
+Principle of continuity: This principle states that all asset valuations in financial reporting are based on the assumption that the business or other entity will continue to operate going forward.

 The Generally Accepted Accounting Principles further set out specific rules and principles governing such things as standardized currency units, cost and revenue recognition, financial statement format and presentation, and required disclosures.
 For example, it requires precise matching of expenses with revenues for the same accounting period (the matching principle).